cxpartners/coding-standards/README.md

 - Use `0` instead of `none`, e.g. `border: 0;` rather than `border: none;`.

-- SASS converts underscores to hyphens when it compiles to CSS.
-Therefore use hyphens not underscores in SCSS variables, e.g. `size_in_px` should be `size-in-px` to avoid problems.

 - If you need to use vendor prefixes then you'll probably need to use or create a mixin.

 - Wherever possible, specific page-level styling should be avoided in favour of layout or component modifiers.